wzwietering/req-bot/README.md

 ### Session Management

 Requirements Bot automatically saves interview sessions to a SQLite database.
 Sessions persist between runs and can be resumed or referenced later.
-The database includes:
+The simplified database schema includes:

-- **Sessions**: Interview metadata and completion status
+- **Sessions**: Core interview metadata and completion status
-- **Questions**: All questions asked during interviews
+- **Questions**: All questions asked during interviews with categories
-- **Answers**: User responses with analysis flags
+- **Answers**: User responses with basic analysis flags
 - **Requirements**: Generated requirements with priorities

 ## Example Session